 Jenny Hausman, our 1998 Intern, returned to WFCF in 2001 as Farm Manager and Linda MacMillan returned as flower and herb grower.
 Share distribution was simplified by having just one share amount and boxed produce for the delivery sites.
 The boxed shares solved the problem of late comers occasionally finding the bushel baskets empty.
 Jenny Hausman put out the CSA produce on some wood camp tables protected from the sun by tents.
 She also wrote a weekly CSA newsletter, designed by Martha Creedon, then a Board member.

 2002 brought a number of changes to Waltham Fields Community Farm.
 John Mitchell became Farm Manager.
-Linda MacMillan decided to become a volunteer, still cultivating the farm's flowers and herbs and delivering the CSA shares to Somerville and Cambridge.
+Linda MacMillan decided to become a volunteer, still cultivating the farm's flowers and herbs.
+Oakes Plimpton delivered produce and the CSA shares to Somerville and Cambridge.
+His own side yard became a CSA outlet..
 We transitioned from a partly volunteer-run organization to a staffed corporation with a strong Board of Directors.
-Oakes Plimpton retired from his role as pro-bono Director to be a Board member and to help out from time to time.
+Oakes Plimpton retired from his role as pro-bono Director at the end of the year to be a Board member and to help out from time to time.
 In 2002 WFCF was the chief supplier of fresh produce for the Waltham Salvation Army and Red Cross food pantries in Waltham, and we continued to supply produce for many other food programs including Sandra's Lodge Shelter in Waltham, Food For Free in Cambridge and the Helping Hand Food Pantry in Porter Square.
 Preserving urban farms has become a major project on our very site.
 Through the Friends of Cornelia Warren Farm we are working to take part in long range planning to keep the site a thriving urban horticultural and agricultural center.

 Two more complete histories of the farm are available for the avid reader, one a compendium of the annual reports and 1997, 1998 and 1999 newsletters, the other an eight-page history.